 In Tuscany, there are several Christmas fairs, with one of the most popular – the German Christmas Market (Mercato Tedesco di Natale) – being held in Piazza Santa Croce in Florence.
 The merchants here sell typical German crafts, but also nativity crafts made in Italy, children’s toys, and seasonal treats.
 Another lovely Christmas market is Florence Noel, at the Stazione Leopolda.
 The little ones can have their picture taken with Santa Claus, which in Italy goes by as Babbo Natale (Father Christmas).
 Still, in Tuscany, Siena, Arezzo, Montepulciano, and Pisa also hold several Christmas markets during December.

-Visiting the Eternal City is a must even more so during the Christmas holiday season, because Rome is the place where the celebration of Christmas originated.
+Visiting the Eternal City is a must even more so during the Christmas holiday season because Rome is the place where the celebration of Christmas originated.
 The first Christmas mass was said at the Church of Santa Maria Maggiore and the earliest known permanent nativity was created for the Rome Jubilee in 1300.
-In December Piazza Navona is transformed into a huge Christmas market that hosts stands selling all kinds of Christmas sweets, toys, nativity crafts and decorations.
+In December Piazza Navona is transformed into a huge Christmas market where you can find all kinds of Christmas sweets, toys, nativity crafts, and decorations.
 A carousel and Babbo Natale are present to the delight of the kids, and later on, a large nativity scene is erected in the square.

-If you’re visiting Italy in the coming weeks, I would suggest leaving the museums behind for a day, venture outside and immerse yourself in the festive atmosphere of the Christmas markets.
+If you’re visiting Italy in the coming weeks, I would suggest leaving the museums behind for a day, venturing outside, and immersing yourself in the festive atmosphere of the Christmas markets.

 by Nicoletta Lucia Paganucci